tanmay-dhasade/Agen-Motion-Forecasting_Deep-Learning-Project/README.md

 The models are saved to a folder named Out with (.pth) format and the training loss is saved in (.csv) fie within the folder.

+The code can be used by utilizing the python files other scripts might not work for other users as the code was designed to be implemented on ACE cluster provide by WPI.
+The relative paths need to be changed to properly save the model and outputs

 <!-- ![Training loss](assets/training_loss for all networks normalized.png?raw=true "Training loss for all networks normalized" ) -->
 <!-- <img src="https://github.com/tanmay-dhasade/Agen-Motion-Forecasting_Deep-Learning-Project/tree/main/assets/training_loss for all networks normalized.png?raw=true" alt="Alt text" title="Training loss for model">
  -->